WHAT, WHERE, AND HOW

 30% discount for siblings

-offered at specific times.
-These lessons are only available in my home.
+offered at specific times for lessons in my home.

-I am available during school hours and after school Monday-Friday.
+I am available during school hours, after school, and evenings Monday-Friday.
 Saturday 9-3.